Kerala govt orders probe into children singing RSS song onboard newly inaugurated Vande Bharat | Politics

 ''They felt to sing that song at the moment and they did so.
 Anyway, it's not an extremist song,'' the union mister of state for petroleum, natural gas and tourism added.

+Official functions should not be politicised, he said adding that if the RSS wants to sing its gana geetham, let it's members do it themselves, he said.

+''Politicisation will not be allowed at the expense of the public.
+How can the RSS gana geetham be called a patriotic song?'' the LoP asked.

-The probe ordered by the state government and the justification of the union minister came a day after the singing of an RSS song by a group of school students onboard the newly inaugurated Vande Bharat Express had drawn sharp reactions in Kerala.
+The probe ordered by the state government and the strong remarks by leaders came a day after the singing of an RSS song by a group of school students onboard the newly inaugurated Vande Bharat Express had drawn sharp reactions in Kerala.

-Chief Minister Pinarayi Vijayan on Saturday condemned the reported act of the Southern Railway saying that it deserves to be protested.
+Chief Minister Pinarayi Vijayan on Saturday condemned the reported act of the Southern Railway, saying it deserves to be protested.

 He had said that including the song of the RSS, which allegedly constantly spreads anti-religious hatred and communal divisive politics, in the official programme of the government is a violation of constitutional principles.